atul-nan/gsoc/README.md

 # About Cypherock Wallet
 Cypherock Wallet is at the forefront of cryptographic hardware wallet technology, designed to secure cryptocurrency assets with unparalleled safety.
 Our product stands out by ensuring private keys never leave the hardware device, making it immune to online hacking attempts.
-We support a vast array of cryptocurrencies and offer features like multi-signature transactions and recovery mechanisms, all while maintaining an easy-to-use interface.
+We support a vast array of cryptocurrencies and offer features like multi-signature transactions and recovery mechanisms while maintaining an easy-to-use interface.

 # Cypherock Wallet + Google Summer of Code, 2024
 Welcome to the main resource for all things related to Cypherock Wallet's participation in Google Summer of Code, 2024.
-We're thrilled to join as a mentoring organization, aiming to foster innovation and education in the open-source community through collaboration on exciting projects.
+We're thrilled to join as a mentoring organization, aiming to foster innovation and education in the open-source community through collaboration on exciting [projects](2024/README.md)

 ## What is Google Summer of Code?